-It took a football injury and a stab at the business world before Robert Urich found acting would be his nich in life.
+It took a football injury and a stab at the business world before Robert Urich found acting would be his niche in life.

 Urich's favorite pastimes included snow skiing, swimming and writing.
-Born on December 19, he and his wife, actress Heather Menzies, resided in Studio City, California.
+He and his wife, actress Heather Menzies, resided in Studio City, California.